 Chantelle Trainor-Matties, located in British Columbia, Canada is a mixed media freelance and contract artist graduating with her Diploma in Visual Arts at the University of the Fraser Valley.
 She uses a variety of mediums, but specializes in illustration, graphic design and acrylic painting.

-Trainor-Matties and her husband Joshua Trainor-Matties (since 2012) currently have a ferret and a cat, Kēki and Choco respectively.
-Her main inspiration comes from her love for her fur kids.
-They have had ferrets since 2012, a business (group) of four ferrets, Momo, Niku, Pabu and Kēki.
-Three of their four ferrets have crossed the rainbow bridge since and it has been difficult to deal with and it has been like loosing three children.
-Her ferrets inspire her as a person and as an artist and she has focused a lot of her work around them and their cousins for many years, and it feels more than right to have them live on in her work.
-Other favorite subjects are the animal kingdom (specifically the family Mustelidae or the weasel family), pop culture, oddities and the macabre, as well as North West Coast art deriving from her Indigenous heritage (Nisga’a and Metis).
+Trainor-Matties and her husband Joshua Trainor-Matties (since 2012) currently have a cat named Choco.
+Her main inspiration comes from her love for her fur kids, specifically her ferrets (yeah sorry Choco).
+They had ferrets from September 2012 to February 2020, a business (group) of four ferrets, Momo, Niku, Pabu and Kēki who have all crossed the rainbow bridge (dook/rest in peace).
+It has been like loosing her children.
+Her ferrets inspire her as a person and as an artist and she has focused a lot of her work around them and their cousins for many years, it feels more than right to have them live on in her work.
+Other favorite subjects are the flora and fauna (specifically the Mustelidae “weasel” family), pop culture, the macabre, as well as North West Coast art deriving from her Indigenous heritage of Nisg̱a’a and Métis.